An elementary introduction to information geometry: Information manifolds

-The $\alpha$-embeddings can be generalized by considering a pair of strictly increasing real-valued functions\footnote{The set of strictly increasing real-valued univariate functions has a group structure for the group operation chosen as the functional composition $\circ$.} $\rho$ and $\tau$ (the conjugate embeddings) to yield the $(\rho,\tau)$-geometry~\cite{embeddingZhang-2015,ConfDiv-2016}.
-Zhang~\cite{embeddingZhang-2015} further discussed the representation/reference biduality which was confounded in the $\alpha$-geometry.
+Gauge freedom of the Riemannian metric tensor has been investigated under the framework of $(\rho,\tau)$-monotone embeddings~\cite{embeddingZhang-2015,ConfDiv-2016,NaudtsZhang-2018} in information geometry: Let $\rho$ and $\tau$ be two strictly increasing functions, and $f$ a strictly convex function such that $f'(\rho(u))=\tau(u)$ (with $f^*$ denoting its convex conjugate).
+Observe that the set of strictly increasing real-valued univariate functions has a group structure for the group operation chosen as the functional composition $\circ$.
+Let us write $p_\theta(x)=p(x;\theta)$.